fulcrumapp/v8-sandbox/README.md

 # Host functions

 Host functions can be used to selectively expose nodejs functionality to the sandbox.
-Because the sandbox happens inside a child process, the machinery for exposing nodejs functionality is somewhat complex and handled using the `require` option when creating a sandbox.
+Because the sandbox is inside a child process, the machinery for exposing nodejs functionality is somewhat complex.
+Host functions are setup using the `require` option when creating a sandbox.
 The file passed as `require` is executed in the trusted nodejs host and can define functions the sandboxed code can call.

 Depending on what functionality is being exposed, host functions can take one of the following forms: